raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 For long-lived DNS operations like Push Notification subscriptions
 {{?I-D.ietf-dnssd-push}}, an operation is considered in progress for as long as the subscription is active, until it is cancelled.
-This means that connection can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the idle timeout, and this is not an error.
+This means that a session can exist, with a Push Notification subscription active, with no messages flowing in either direction, for far longer than the idle timeout, and this is not an error.
 This is why there are two separate timers: the idle timeout, and the keepalive interval.